11.1 Macroeconomic Perspectives On Demand And Supply

 The short-run aggregate supply curve slopes upward, indicating a positive relationship between the price level and the quantity of goods and services supplied.
 This positive relationship is based on the assumption that some input prices, such as wages and raw material costs, are sticky or slow to adjust in the short run.

 • Sticky Input Prices: In the short run, firms may be unable to immediately adjust their input prices in response to changes in the price level.
-For example, wages may be set by contracts that are renegotiated only periodically.
-As a result, if the price level rises, firms' revenues will increase more than their costs, leading to higher profits and an incentive to increase production.
+Here's one way to look at it: wages may be set by contracts that are renegotiated only periodically.
+This leads to if the price level rises, firms' revenues will increase more than their costs, leading to higher profits and an incentive to increase production.

 • Factors that Shift the SRAS Curve: The SRAS curve can shift due to changes in input prices, productivity, or expectations.
-For example, an increase in the price of oil would increase firms' costs and shift the SRAS curve to the left, indicating a decrease in aggregate supply at any given price level.
+To give you an idea, an increase in the price of oil would increase firms' costs and shift the SRAS curve to the left, indicating a decrease in aggregate supply at any given price level.
 Conversely, an improvement in technology or worker productivity would reduce firms' costs and shift the SRAS curve to the right, indicating an increase in aggregate supply.

 Long-Run Aggregate Supply (LRAS)